 The cross-over point of where an electric vehicle becomes more carbon efficient than a gasoline/internal combustion engine vehicle, is estimated to be 5,000-10,000 miles.
 We will save that analysis for another time.

 So there you have it.
 These numbers are the basis for us saying that electric vehicle emits 2-5 times less per mile or kilometer traveled.
 Sure, there will be immediate carbon reduction from the switch to electric vehicles.
 We propose that the knock-on effects are positive too.
 The ancillary benefits of moving to an electrified energy economy extend beyond electric vehicles because of infrastructural and scaling improvements in raw material extraction, energy storage, delivery.
 But again, that’s another article.
+EVs continue to proliferate making a bigger share of the car market.
+ShrinkThatFootprint devotes a special section to EV reviews to help readers keep up with the choices.

 EIA estimate of carbon intensity of energy generation in US : (0.38 metric tons of CO2 per megawatthour or 380 kg CO2 per mWh, same as 380 g CO2 per kWh)